ipatch/homebrew-us-05/freecad/README.md

 **Update** April 24, 2020

-It looks FreeCAD build / links, includes a very old version of SMesh which is part of the SALOME suite of applications, and in order to build a new (recent) version of SMesh the Skernel is required to built **first** before anything else can be built.
+It looks FreeCAD builds & links, against a very old version of SMesh which is part of the SALOME suite of applications, and in order to build a new_er_ or recent version of SMesh the _Skernel_ is required to be built **first** before anything else builds.
 The Skernel has quite a list of dependencies in order to be built. [salome gitweb](https://git.salome-platform.org/gitweb/)

 In no particular order